 Whole life insurance policy

-- Whole life insurance policy consist of policy period till 100 years for the policyholder.
+- The whole life insurance policy consists of a policy period of 100 years for the policyholder.

 - This policy provides financial savings as well as life protection.